ckswilliams/modOpenREM/docs/i_displaynames.rst

 interface and will export correctly.
 New RDSRs relating to that X-ray system will be assigned a modality in the same way.

-If after an X-ray system has been set to Dual you wish to reprocess the studies again, you can use the 'reprocess' link in the 'User defined modality' cell:
+After an X-ray system has been set to Dual you may wish to reprocess the studies to assign modality again.
+To do this you can use the 'reprocess' link in the 'User defined modality' cell:

 ..  figure:: img/ReprocessModality.png
     :align: center